kifj/jboss-syslog/README.md

 Compile the jar file with maven: mvn package

-Copy the folders in modules to $JBOSS_HOME/modules and add the jar file from the target folder to $JBOSS_HOME/modules/x1/jboss-syslog/main.
+Unzip the archive created in the target/zip folder at $JBOSS_HOME/modules.
 Modify the JBoss configuration in standalone/configuration/standalone.xml like this:

 <pre>